 Give as much information as possible so that responders are prepared for a mental health issue.
 Detail e.g. no firearms visible, noise nuisance, damage to property, safety of ill person self or other… because…

-NAMI-BI offers a free confidential and safe Family Support Group for individuals (over 18) with a family member living with mental illness.
+*NAMI-BI offers a free confidential and safe Family Support Group for individuals (over 18) with a family member or close personal friend of family living with mental illness.
 We meet in the Island Free Library, Room C from 10 – 11.30 am on the first Saturday of each month.
 Facilitators are locals who have received extensive training and also have family with mental health challenges.
 Inquire 860-202-1124 or 401-486-9278, for yourself, or if you are a friend of a Block Island family.

 In May 2017, we organized an Opioid Conference, click here for details.
 What does BI think, feel, know? about the ” opioid epidemic”, as news outlets call it?
 The review of the 2017 conference is here.
 If you have time (45 minutes) watch the video: Addiction is …